Annotation

-An image is composed of array of pixels, and we have two ways to annotate on the pixels, by using the segmentation
+An image is composed of array of pixels, and we have two ways to annotate on the pixels, by using the `segmentation` tool (as RLE - run-length encoding) and `vector` tool.

 An RLE object is represented as: